-2.6.3 Major Characters
+2.8.2: Major Characters

-Achilles:
+• Achilles

 Achilles is the central character in Homer's epic Iliad.
-As a king he appears to rank below Agamemnon, but it is difficult to find this difference of status in his behaviour with Agamemnon.
+As a king he might rank below Agamemnon, but it is difficult to find this difference of status or even stature in his behaviour with Agamemnon.
 He is as severe in his denunciation of the latter as the latter is of him.
+In that sense, Achilles and Agamemnon come up for contrasted studies, both warrior heroes in their own right but representing two sides of the debate in Iliad.

-He was born out of a union of Peleus, a Greek aristocrat, and Thetis, a sea-goddess.
-He thus partakes of the characteristics of both a human being and a semi-god.
+Achilles was born out of a union of Peleus, a Greek aristocrat, and Thetis, a sea-goddess.
+He thus partakes of the characteristics of both a human being and a semi-god, and this makes him an ideal character of this grand epic.
 As a valiant fighter he is respected by all.
-He has access to the all-powerful Jove (Zeus), mainly through his mother, and "his supremacy is powered by gods who favour, strengthen, and protect him" (Lattimore 47).
-A fearless fighter, he has both positive and negative character traits, and has all the ingredients of a tragic hero: he is vulnerable to emotions of grief and anger and shifting position regarding his stand on the course of action during the war.His imperfection is mostly evident in his prolonged anger which leads to his withdrawal from the Trojan War for a long period of time.In Book I we can trace the source of his anger in Agamemnon's mischievous behaviour and intention.
+He has access to the all-powerful Jove (Zeus), mainly through his mother, and "his supremacy is powered by gods who favour, strengthen, and protect him".
+(Lattimore 47) A fearless fighter, he has both positive and negative character traits, and has all the ingredients of a tragic hero: he is vulnerable to emotions of grief and anger and shifting position regarding his stand on the course of action during the war.
+His imperfection is mostly evident in his prolonged anger which leads to his withdrawal from the Trojan War for a long period of time.
+In Book I we can trace the source of his anger in Agamemnon's mischievous behaviour and malafide intentions, which also become studies on power and sexual morality.
 Achilles burns with anger for a substantial period of time and participates in the war only when his friend Patroklos is killed by Hector.
 This testifies to his sense of loyalty to his dear friend.
 Despite being gifted with such noble feelings, he is helpless in controlling his anger.
-"Anger," it has been said, "has clouded a high intelligence, and Achilleus acts uncertainly" (Lattimore 48).
+"Anger," it has been said, "has clouded a high intelligence, and Achilleus acts uncertainly".
+(Lattimore 48).
 He is acutely sensitive to his sense of honour.
 He feels that his honour is violated by Agamemnon who publicly humiliates him and takes away from him his woman.